johnpapa/angular-ngrx-data/docs/entity-collection-service.md

 ### Call _command methods_

-Most of the `HeroesComponent` methods delegate to `EntityService` command methods such as `getAll()` and `add()`.
+Most of the `HeroesComponent` methods delegate to `EntityCollectionService` command methods such as `getAll()` and `add()`.

 There are two kinds of commands:

 1. Commands that trigger requests to the server.
 1. Cache-only commands that update the cached entity collection.

 The server commands are simple verbs like "add" and "getAll".
 They dispatch actions that trigger asynchronous requests to a remote server.

 The cache-only command methods are longer verbs like "addManyToCache" and "removeOneFromCache" and their names all contain the word "cache".
 They update the cached collection immediately (synchronously).

->Most applications call the server commands because they want to query and save entity data.
+> Most applications call the server commands because they want to query and save entity data.
 >
->Apps rarely call the cache-only commands because direct updates to the entity collection
+> Apps rarely call the cache-only commands because direct updates to the entity collection
->are lost when the application shuts down.
+> are lost when the application shuts down.

-Many `EntityService` command methods take a value.
+Many `EntityCollectionService` command methods take a value.
 The value is _typed_ (often as `Hero`) so you won't make a mistake by passing in the wrong kind of value.

 Internally, an entity service method creates an